julianeon/React-Landing-Page-Learn-React/README.md

 ## React JS Landing Page: Learning React

+This is a ReactJS based landing page template with a one page view.

 ## Description
-This is a ReactJS based landing page template with a one page view.

-You can customize it for yourself by adding content to src/data/data.json and images to public/img/.

 I'm creating this to show a real working example of a React website that can be created and deployed easily.

 It has no new code functionality, but that could be added upon request.

+You can customize the template for yourself by adding content to src/data/data.json and images to public/img/.

 ## Run The App